How We Safeguard Essex Grassroots

 There is also natural anxiety.
 The FA takes its responsibilities as a national governing body seriously and are providing counties, leagues and clubs with a systematic approach to the requirements of the Act.
 The FA and the Essex County FA are providing support, answers to frequently asked questions and training.

 Each season, grassroots football clubs with youth sections must do the following in order to affiliate:

 - ensure their Club Welfare Officer is familiar with The FA’s Online Safeguarding Children Service.
-This is The FA’s tool for ensuring Club Welfare Officers can see who has been CRC checked.
+This is The FA’s tool for ensuring Club Welfare Officers can see who has been DBS checked.
 The system also allows Club Welfare Officers to see who has completed their Safeguarding Children training.

 In order to access this facility, clubs should contact The Media Group (TMG) on (0845) 210 80 80 (or E-Mail email@example.com) to gain the relevant information.
 Please ensure you provide your FAN Number in the Personal Reference Number field provided (if known).